microsoft/nodejs-guidelines/README.md

 > :chart_with_upwards_trend: **IN PROGRESS** We're currently planning the next Windows release, so it's a great time to let us know your biggest command line painpoints!

 ### Editors and IDEs
-* **Visual Studio Code:** [Code] (https://code.visualstudio.com/) is a light weight code editor.
+* **[Visual Studio Code](https://code.visualstudio.com/)** is a light weight code editor.
 Yet, it offers powerful capabilies in [editing](https://code.visualstudio.com/Docs/editor/editingevolved),  [debugging](https://code.visualstudio.com/Docs/editor/debugging), and [git integration](https://code.visualstudio.com/Docs/editor/versioncontrol) for Node.js development.
 It is free and available on your favorite platform - Windows, Mac, and Linux.
 For more information, check out: http://johnpapa.net/visual-studio-code.

-* **Node.js Tools for Visual Studio:** [Node.js Tools for VS](https://aka.ms/explorentvs) is a free, open-source extension that turns Visual Studio into a powerful Node.js IDE: intelligent code completions, advanced debugging and profiling, cloud deployment, unit-testing, REPL window, and more.
+* **[Node.js Tools for Visual Studio](https://aka.ms/explorentvs)** is a free, open-source extension that turns Visual Studio into a powerful Node.js IDE: intelligent code completions, advanced debugging and profiling, cloud deployment, unit-testing, REPL window, and more.
 For more information, check out this [overview video.](https://channel9.msdn.com/Blogs/Seth-Juarez/Nodejs-Tools-for-Visual-Studio)

 ### MAX_PATH Explanation and Workarounds
 For the uninitiated, MAX_PATH is a limitation with many windows tools and APIs that sets the maximum path character length to 260 characters.
 There are some workarounds involving UNC paths, but unfortunately not all APIs support it, and that's not the default.
 This can be problematic when working with node modules because dependencies are often installed in a nested manner.